mwz-cg/git-course/markdowns/part1.md

 TODO: how to show that?

+## Manipulate history

-## Rebase safely
+### Rebase safely

+TODO: repo with master and new-feature

+checkout new-feature
+rebase master

 Note: git is immutable.
-Soft reset to an earlier commit, commit, and when you look in your history with git log you don't see the old commits anymore.
-All the data is still here, however.
-Use git reflog to see it.

-Note: git collects unused data with `git gc`
-Question: what happens if you run `git gc`?
-Can you still access old data?
+Even if you don't see the old commits anymore in the history with git log, all the data is still here.
+You can verify that by checking out a previous commit such as b5098234.

+git checkout b5098234

+Remembering a commit id is not very user-friendly, instead you may want to branch before rebasing.

-## Reset in depth
+### Reset in depth

 ## Stash in action